Duranson1/Syncretic/README.md

 - Fixed inconsistent tool use on certain blocks
 - Creative mode added
 - Creative mode only music plays in survival
+- Main menu panorama added
 - Main menu theme added

-### Work in Progress
-- Translations are currently in the works, and unfortunately, only English is supported as of now
-- A Discord RPC for this modpack is also being worked on, as it isn't currently compatible
+### Installation Instructions
+- Install Prism Launcher or a similar MultiMC fork
+- Install Syncretic, select Java 17, and select "skip Java compatibility checks"
+- Download Syncretic Babric Patches (found [here](https://github.com/Duranson1/syncretic-babric-patches) - click the green "code" button, and select "download zip")
+- Extract the patch folder, inside should be 5 files
+- Drag all 5 files into the patch folder for Syncretic, replacing any existing files
+- Ensure min and max memory allocations match (ex 4096 min & 4096 max)
+- Enjoy :)

 ### Important Notes
-- This pack is designed specifically for use with MultiMC and its forks, and will not function with other launchers
+- This pack is designed specifically for use with MultiMC and its forks (Prism Launcher suggested), and will not function correctly with other launchers
-- Requires Java 17
+- Requires Java 17, and will not function with other Java versions
+- Pack will not work out of the box - please thoroughly read installation instructions to insure proper installation
+- If you find yourself dealing with any microstutters or lag, please uncheck "Java arguments" and paste the following into the JVM arguments: -XX:+UseG1GC -Dsun.rmi.dgc.server.gcInterval=2147483646 -XX:+UnlockExperimentalVMOptions -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M
 - While this modpack is compatible with exisiting vanilla b1.7.3 worlds, practice regular backups as this still does remain a modified version of a very old game :)
-- Multiplayer is unsupported
+- Multiplayer is largely untested, Here be Dragons!

 _Syncretism is the practice of combining different beliefs and various schools of thought._